jsyoon-k5/Aim-and-Shoot/README.md

 }
 ```

-For access to omitted large trajectory data, contact `jsyoon.k5 at gmail.com`.
+For access to the large full raw data, contact `jsyoon.k5 at gmail.com`.